 - Students can request a ride from UTPD when SURE Walk is not operating, by calling 512-471-4441, selecting 9.

-- Behavior Concerns and COVID-19 Advice Line (BCCAL), 512-232-5050 is a 24/7 advice line anyone can call to discuss their concerns about a student, faculty or staff’s behavior with trained staff.
+- Behavior Concerns Advice Line (BCAL), 512-232-5050 is a 24/7 advice line anyone can call to discuss their concerns about a student, faculty or staff’s behavior with trained staff.

 - Review the Active Shooter Response Guide which also includes a video.